 - Types of Domains

 - Multiple Domain Names

 - What is Domain Registration?

 - How to Register a Domain Name

-In this article, we’ll go over the basics of what a domain is and how domain registration works.
-We’ll cover what’s involved in purchasing a domain, and how important your domain can be for your business.
+Before we dive into the buying process, we’ll go over the basics of what a domain is, its types, how domain registration works, how you can purchase a domain and register it, and what costs you will have to bear.
+We’ll cover what’s involved in buying a domain and how important your domain can be for your business.

 What Is a Domain Name?

 A domain name uniquely identifies a website and can’t be the same with other websites.
 If you look in your browser’s address bar, you’ll see the domain name of the site you’re visiting, like www.hostpapa.com, for instance.